-Re-fits the clicked region.
-Rarely used, only if you suspect that a sub-optimal (unstable) fit is found, where the optimum solution changes when you repeatedly fit the region.

-Re-fits the clicked region with automatic peak insertion.
-Used when a suboptimal fit is found with a missing peak, but the position of the missing peak is uncertain, and you want to delegate the job of peak position determination to the fitting algorithm.

-Inserts a peak into the region, at the clicked position.
-Used when a sub-optimal fit is found with a missing peak, and the position of the missing peak is suspected by the user.

-Deletes a peak from the region, which is located at the clicked position.

-Deletes the clicked region with all of its peaks.

-Splits a region at the clicked position into two half regions.
+- Re-fits the clicked region.
+Rarely used, only if you suspect that a sub-optimal (unstable) fit is found, where the optimum solution changes when you repeatedly fit the region. - Re-fits the clicked region with automatic peak insertion.
+Used when a suboptimal fit is found with a missing peak, but the position of the missing peak is uncertain, and you want to delegate the job of peak position determination to the fitting algorithm. - Inserts a peak into the region, at the clicked position.
+Used when a sub-optimal fit is found with a missing peak, and the position of the missing peak is suspected by the user. - Deletes a peak from the region, which is located at the clicked position. - $\frac{1}{10}$ Deletes the clicked region with all of its peaks. - Splits a region at the clicked position into two half regions.

-Merges two or more regions.
-To use this tool, click over the first region and drag the mouse cursor to the last region to be merged (do not release the mouse button).